operating-function/pallas/README.md

 Pallas provides an entirely unique set of features, but is inspired by a long history of systems and language research, including MIT’s exokernel.
 Pallas collapses the distinction between database, virtual machine, and language platform, creating a stable, simple, and extensible programming environment.

 The cost to this design is a clean break with legacy systems, including Unix and most popular programming languages.
 In return, Pallas offers a set of features that are found nowhere else:
-- All application code is automatically persisted, without imports or boilerplate.
+- All application data is automatically persisted, without the need for imports or boilerplate.
 To create a database, you write a pure function.
-System calls are included in persisted state, and so are restarted on reboot.
+Open system calls are included in persisted state, and so are resumed on reboot.
 - Partially applied functions can be serialized and stored on-disk, or sent over the wire.
 Programs in mid-execution can be paused, moved to a new machine, and resumed with no impact.
 - Program execution can be parallelized via a process model.
 A single machine can spawn and manage multiple processes.
-- The system’s language blends features from both Lisp and Haskell, but uses a more readable and flexible syntax than S-expressions.
-Pallas supports metaprogramming, hot reload, and macro-based type systems.
+- The system’s default language blends features from both Lisp and Haskell, but uses a more readable and flexible syntax than S-expressions without loss of regularity or metaprogramming capabilities such as hot reload, zero-overhead virtualization, macro-based type systems, all the way up to custom compilers.
 - Data and code is deduplicated, merkleized, and stored in content-addressable memory pages.
-This creates a global referentially-transparent content store, which naturally complements protocols like BitTorrent.
+This creates a global referentially-transparent content store, which is naturally complemented by protocols like BitTorrent.

 The foundation of Pallas is untyped, but conceptually we can say that a database is a function of the type